abu-tahir-0/cursur-trial-reset/README.md

-# Cursor Device Fingerprint Reset
+# Cursor Too many free trial accounts used on this machine

 Too many free trial accounts used on this machine.
 Please upgrade to pro fix.